-To assess the levels of road traffic noise which will impact the site in the future, predictions were made using STAMSON version 5.04, a computer algorithm developed by the MOECC.
+To assess the levels of road traffic noise which will impact the site in the future, predictions were made using STAMSON version 5.04, a computer algorithm developed by the MECP.
 Sample STAMSON output is included in Appendix C.

 Prediction locations were chosen around the residential site to obtain a good representation of the future sound levels at the dwellings with exposure to the QEW and Hurontario Street.
 Sound levels were predicted at the plane of the top storey bedroom and/or living/dining room windows during daytime and nighttime hours to investigate ventilation requirements.
+Sound levels were also predicted in the common outdor amenity area at the east of the site.
 The results of these predictions are summarized in Table III.

 The distance setback of the buildings indicated on the site plan were used in the analysis, along with an aerial photo to determine the distance to the major roadways.
-In accordance with MOECC guidelines, Hurontario Street and the QEW were divided into two segments.
+In accordance with MECP guidelines, Hurontario Street and the QEW were divided into two segments.
 The acoustic requirements may be subject to modifications if the site plan is changed significantly.

-Prediction Location Description Daytime - at Façade L {EQ(16)} Nighttime - at Façade L {EQ(8)}
+Prediction Location Description Daytime - at OLA LEQ(16) Daytime - at Façade L {EQ(16)} Nighttime - at Façade L {EQ(8)}

-А Building A, west façade 72 66
+А A Building A, west façade 72 66

-В Building A, north façade 70 64
+В Building A, north façade 70 63

-С Building A, south façade 68 61
+C Building A, south façade 68 61

 D Building B, north façade 67 61

 E Building B, south façade 63 56

 F Building B, north façade 67 61

+G Common amenity space 59